pykeen/pykeen/README.md

 # kg_embeddings_pipeline
-kg_embeddings_pipeline is a package for training and evaluating knowledge graph embeddings.
+KEEN is a package for training and evaluating knowledge graph embeddings.
+The system has a modular architecture, and can be configured by the user through the command line interface.

 ## Project Structure